mjhaskell/cpp_tutorials/classes_basic/README.md

 variables are declared in the header file, so when they are used in the source file it can seem like undeclared variables are magically being used.
-When member variables have names like above, then someone reading the source file immidiately knows they are looking at a member variable and they don't loose their minds trying to figure out where it came from or what type it is because they can just look in the header file.
+When member variables have names like above, then someone reading the source file immediately knows they are looking at a member variable and they don't loose their minds trying to figure out where it came from or what type it is because they can just look in the header file.
 This may be a little exaggerated, but I have been frustated several times trying to read code that didn't do this - not